smertiens/AtraxiFlow/doc/source/manual/nodes.rst

 EchoOutputNode
 **************

-This node will output a message to the console.
+This node will output a message to the console or output the contents of a resource.

 Properties
 ----------